Amadou Kassaraté: Career

 On 5 October 2018, Kassaraté joined Greek side Thesprotos.
 On his second appearance for his new club on 4 November 2018, he scored his first goal, a header in a 3–0 win over Souli Paramythia.
 He was part of the side who secured promotion to the Greek Football League after winning 3–0 on aggregate in the Gamma Ethniki promotion playoffs.

 In November 2019, Kassaraté rejoined Isthmian League Premier Division side Cheshunt.
 He went on to make 16 appearances in all competitions, scoring three times.
 In May 2022, he scored in the play-off final to help Cheshunt secure promotion to National League South.

+Following a season-and-a-half with Welling United, Kassaraté joined National League North club Bishop's Stortford in December 2023.

+In August 2024, Kassaraté joined Isthmian League Premier Division club Folkestone Invicta.

 International career

 Kassaraté is eligible to play for England, through his birth country and Senegal, through his parents.
-In April 2015, Kassaraté was called up by Manager Joseph Koto to play for Senegal under-20s.
-Kassaraté was expected to be included in the Senegal squad for the FIFA U-20 World Cup, but a foot injury, however, prevented him from joining the squad.
+In April 2015, he was called up by Manager Joseph Koto to play for Senegal under-20s.
+Kassaraté was expected to be included in the Senegal squad for the FIFA U-20 World Cup, but a foot injury prevented him from joining the squad.